 CET reserves the right to increase quoted charges at any time without prior notification, based on increased instruction costs, exchange rate fluctuation or other cost increases beyond CET’s control.

 An ACTFL (American Council on the Teaching of Foreign Languages) Oral Proficiency Interview (OPI) score is an objective measure of your language progress and level.
-With 24 terms’ worth of data, it’s clear CET Jordan students make significant progress at any level.
+On average, 92% of CET Jordan students improve at least three OPI sub-levels.
+With over 24 terms’ worth of data, it’s clear CET Jordan students make significant progress no matter what level they arrive with.
 And if you’re an advanced learner, staying for another term more than doubles your Arabic progress.

 We help you identify opportunities that align with your Arabic abilities, professional interests, and skills.
 Then, we provide you with support to make sure you have the structure and guidance to get the most out of your placement.